maverick0025/Low-Level-System-Design/README.md

 - Step 6: Observer Pattern
   - No flock in this case. we shall register observers for individual ducks. step 7 we shall register them for a flock.
   - Only one observer (observer_quackologist) is registered at the moment.

-## Command Pattern
-- Step 1 : basic remote controll with 5 slots. used different appliances and rooms in the home and control them with
-- Step 2 : undo functionality